 How to formulate a good research question

 In this paper, I will show you how to formulate a correct research question.
-In addition, I will show you why certain research questions are not good and how you can improve them.
+In addition, I will show you why certain research questions are not good and how they can be improved.

 If you still have to start your research, this is the best investment you can make.
 I'm sure this will prevent you from feeling stupid, or experiencing feelings of abandonment when your research is a mess.